helinatefera/LeadXtract/README.md

 ## Overview

 LeadXtract is a Python package that scrapes data from multiple websites and organizes it in a structured format.
-It supports both static and dynamic websites using BeautifulSoup, Scrapy, and Selenium.
+It supports both static and dynamic websites.

 This package is well-structured and follows coding best practices, integrating debugging tools (pdb) and automated formatting/linting with black and flake8.